 - Public Interest/Advocacy

 As the only MPA program offered by an accredited law school in California, special attention is given to statutes, regulations, and strategic use of legal processes.
 The 36-unit core curriculum is built around student engagement in spirited policy discussions with faculty, while learning about innovative management approaches from experienced professionals.
 Students may also choose to pursue a concentration consisting of two or more courses (6 units) in addition to the 36-unit core curriculum.
-The 36-unit requirement is for student enrolling in Fall 2022.
-Current students should refer to catalog requirements.

 - Foundations of public action based in statutes and regulations